-Yemisi Sanni (popularly called Yemi) is a style artist who loves to tailor every creative aspect of fashion into stylenspirations.
+Yemisi Sanni (popularly called Yemi) is a Fashion Design Artist who loves to tailor every creative aspect of fashion into Stylenspirations.
 She is self-taught with over 20years experience in tailoring and a decade of experience in fashion design.

 In her teens, it was discovered that she had the talent to study a photograph or a garment and be able to reproduce it without instructions.
 This laid her foundation in tailoring; with practice and dedication, she developed her talents into skills and is building a clothing brand around it.
 Yemi’s inherent love of fashion keeps her exploring the creative aspects of design and garment making.
 By 2006, she became exposed to the trade of custom creating special occasion clothing through the work she was doing for her family and friends.

 The experience that she has gained in this industry has taken her on a discovery journey that is still evolving.
 With a passionate need to do more with her talents and skills, Yemi keeps pushing her limits, on to next levels.
 From being a creative craftsman to a designer, she has emerged as a true Fashion Design Artist.
 Her designs are crafted uniquely for effortless style, elegance and wear, allowing each individual’s persona to shine through in a stand-out fashion.
 The design and style she creates continues to evolve as the fashion industry spirals with an increased level of enthusiasm for ethnicity and cultural influences in fashion.